What does the best* trauma insurance consist of?

 - Meningitis, Creutzfeldt-Jakob (mad cow) disease and other named illnesses

 For certain conditions, trauma insurance will only out a partial benefit, such as the lower of either 25% or a specified sum.
-These conditions include:
+These conditions can include:

 - Benign tumours